octanner/ios-team/common-patterns.md

 ## Extract Xcode Build Phases into Separate Scripts

+_It's awesome because:_

+Xcode project files store scripts as one long line, making diffing impossible, syntax highlighting is non-existant, and the change history is muddled with the project edits.
+This pattern brings all those back.

+_How it works:_

 Extract all Build Phase logic out of the Xcode text box for that phase and into a separate script file that is simply invoked from the build phase.
 We've selected most of the advice from Giovanni Lodi's article, [Better Xcode Run Script Build Phases](http://www.mokacoding.com/blog/better-build-phase-scripts).

 Make the scripts smart enough to check for the tools they require, and to report errors when they fail.
 Add `set -x` to ensure the scripts echo all the commands they run.